OfficeDev/SAP-GWM-SharePoint-Provider-Hosted-App/Readme.md

      - **SellerDashboard.SharePoint.** This component is included after the LightSwitch solution to enable the SharePoint project.
 You can use this component to configure the SharePoint site used for the picture library and to set the required permission for the app.
 SellerDashboard needs to be granted the Full Control permission level on the SharePoint site that hosts the picture library.

+<a name="DeployTheSampleApp"></a>
 #Deploy the sample app:

 For information about installing the Visual Studio solution and deploying the sample app, please see the companion article [How to: Create a complex provider-hosted app that uses the SAP Gateway](https://msdn.microsoft.com/EN-US/library/dn947478.aspx).

+<a name="RunTestTheSample"></a>
 #Run and test the sample:

+Open the *.sln file in Visual Studio.
+In the Properties pane of Visual Studio, change the Site URL value to the absolute address of your development test site, for example, "http://MyDevServer/".
+Be sure to include the closing forward slash.

 You can test the sample with the Visual Studio debugger.